Corbin Lewars is a Seattle-based writing consultant, developmental editor, author, and instructor with over twenty years of experience.

 Corbin wrote her first book, The Nosy Puppy, at the age of five.
 She moved on from construction paper and staples to a typewriter when writing her autobiography, A Week Old to Ten.
-She has continued on to author Creating a Life, which was nominated for the 2011 PNBA and WA State Book Awards and Divorce as Opportunity (Belles Lettres).
+She has continued on to author Creating a Life (Catalyst Book Press), which was nominated for the 2011 PNBA and WA State Book Awards and Divorce as Opportunity (Belles Lettres).
 Fortunately, she now uses a laptop.

 After a stint of quitting jobs frequently, moving to over a dozen cities, and traveling throughout Europe and Asia, she finally settled down in the Pacific Northwest in 1994 to begin her career in publishing.
 She quickly learned that she would need a second job to support herself, so began teaching writing as well (because we all know teachers are millionaires).
 Working two jobs didn’t keep her busy enough, so she returned to school to earn her Master’s Degree in 1998.
 Somehow, she was able to complete all of these tasks simultaneously, but has never been as productive since.